GuildOfWeavers/distaff/docs/programs.md

 ## Program hash
 All Distaff programs can be reduced to a 16-byte hash represented by a single element in a 128-bit field.
 The hash is designed to target 128-bit preimage and second preimage resistance, and 64-bit collision resistance.

-Program hash is computed from hashes of individual program blocks in a manner similar to computing root of a Merkle tree.
+Program hash is computed from hashes of individual program blocks in a manner similar to computing roots of Merkle trees.

 For example, let's say our program consists of 3 control blocks and looks like so: